pyrosx/WP-Survey-And-Quiz-Tool/readme.txt

 * Inserted the option for polls to use WP details so that limiting by WP user works
 * Only allow one quiz to be running at a time - helps when quizzes are in posts and multiple posts are displayed at once
 * Remove advertising links to CatN
+* Remove the upgrade notice and proceed to perform upgrades automtically when required

 = 2.13.1 =